 7. Reduction in destructive addiction (drugs, alcohol)

-8. Lower absenteeism, better behaviour
+8. Lower absenteeism, better behavior

-First step to academic glory: don’t miss a class!
+The first step to academic glory: don’t miss a class!

 Students who do meditation benefit from lower levels of absenteeism, lower levels of behavior incidents at school, and lower levels of suspension.
 Read more